A Growing List of Coronavirus Scams

 Virginia’s State Corporation Commission found several issues when it reviewed Lincoln Heritage’s marketing of its Funeral Advantage plan in 2012.
 The commission found the company may be misleading consumers by

 But Funeral Advantage continues to use these or similar claims in its advertising.
 Consumers should review plans carefully to be sure they are not paying extra for coverage they may already have.

 Ads disguised as content can be hard to recognize even by the savviest web users.
 But what about those new to the Internet?
-Senior citizens are the fastest growing population on Facebook, and the social networking site doesn’t always make it obvious what content is an ad and what is not.
+Senior citizens are the fastest growing population on Facebook, and the A website that allows you to build a profile and connect with others doesn’t always make it obvious what content is an ad and what is not.
 Often deceptive ads grab your eye by pretending not to be ads – see our story on native ads for more on this trend.

 6. Reverse mortgages:

 Reverse mortgages allow you to convert some of the equity of your house into cash without having to sell your house or pay any extra monthly bills.
 But some lenders who pitch their reverse mortgages aggressively – just watch daytime TV for a few hours you’ll see at least a couple of ads featuring senior celebrities touting reverse mortgages – fail to explain the risks and fees that sometimes leave seniors without a place to live.
 The FTC warns consumers to make sure they know all the fees associated with a reverse mortgage and the conditions that would make the loan due before signing up.
 Make sure you and your loved one understands all the risks and benefits of a reverse mortgage before cashing in.